OData/v3ProtocolDocument/OData.markdown

 This section describes the types of data requests defined by OData.
 For complete details on the syntax for building requests, see [[OData URL Conventions](ODataURLConventions)].

-### 7.2.1.
+### 8.2.1.
 Requesting Individual Entities ###

-To retrieve an individual entity, a client makes a GET request.
+To retrieve an individual entity, a client makes a GET request to an `entity request URL`.

-The URL for retrieving an entity MAY be returned in a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).
+The entity request URL MAY be returned in a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).

-Conventions for constructing a URL to an individual entity using the entity's Key Value(s) are described in [OData URL Conventions](ODataURLConventions).
+Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData URL Conventions](ODataURLConventions).

-### 7.2.2.
+### 8.2.2.
 Requesting Individual Properties ###

 A server SHOULD support retrieving an individual property value.

-To retrieve a property, a client sends a GET request to the property URL.
+To retrieve an individual property, a client issues a GET request to the property URL.
+The property URL is the entity request URL with "`/`" and the property name appended.
 See the [OData:URL](OData URL Conventions) document for details.

 For example:

     http://services.odata.org/OData/OData.svc/Products(1)/Name

-#### 7.2.2.1.
+#### 8.2.2.1.
 Requesting a Property's Raw Value using `$value` ####

 A server SHOULD support retrieving the raw value of a primitive type property.
 To retrieve this value, a client sends a GET request to the property value URL.
 See the [OData:URL](OData URL Conventions) document for details.